 How often do you say YES to things that you badly want to say NO to?
-Just to please your spouse, friends or children or look good and well-behaved in front of your boss and colleagues?
-Just to fit in to a certain norm?
+Just to please your spouse, friends, or children, or look good and well-behaved in front of your boss and colleagues?
+Just to fit into a certain norm?
 Just to feel loved and accepted?

-As a person who is expected to follow certain societal norms and live by people’s expectations, all of us, at many times, end up doing thing that we would rather avoid.
+As a person who is expected to follow certain societal norms and live by people’s expectations, all of us, at many times, end up doing things that we would rather avoid.
 It can be anything as simple as –

 ◾️Taking up an assignment when you have several other pending